fixbugnhungkofixtime/fixbugnhungkofixtime/README.md

 - 👋 Hi, I’m @fixbugnhungkofixtime
-- 👀 I’m interested in AI.
-I'm a noob at it
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning for a CS degree
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...